Quranic Law Versus Sharia Law

 And they ask, "When shall the promise be fulfilled if you speak the Truth?"
 Say, "The knowledge of it is verily with God alone, and verily I am but a plain warner..."
 (Qur'an 67:25-26)

-The Quran meanwhile focuses on crimes against another like stealing, killing, slandering of women falsely and oppression.
+The Quran meanwhile focuses on crimes against one another such as stealing, killing, the slandering of women and oppression.
 It gave the believers the right to fight against those who fight them but not to transgress.
 It also gave people the right to defend themselves against evictions from their lands.
 There is no talk about punishing people for something that does not concern somebody else's right.

 Further reading of the verses about the Zani (male adulterer) and Zania (female adulterer) shows us that the issue came up concerning slandering of one of the prophet’s wife presumably.